#7 Ross Island Bridge

 You’re moving to Portland to work in Salem?
 Why, why, why, WHY!?
 Live in Salem if you’re going to work there.
 I work in by-God Yacolt, Washington because I work here.
 I don’t even have to lock up my 23 year old mountain bike out here.

-6. 6 Gail March 31, 2008 at 10:26 am
+10. 10 Gail 03/31 at 10:26 am

 I’m moving to Portland this summer, but will be commuting to Salem.
 I’m trying to decide whether to live in SE or SW Portland.
 I like the neighborhoods of the SE, but am nervous about commute, and in particular, getting to and crossing the RIB (west) to I-5.
 Can anyone tell me how long backed up the bridge gets in the am, say around 8:30, and how long it takes to cross?
 Also, is getting there on surface streets a problem?
 Any info really appreciated.

-7. 7 tim March 17, 2008 at 6:12 pm
+11. 12 tim 03/17 at 6:12 pm

 I’ve been here 10 years and the Western approach to the RIB still baffles me.
 Every single time I try it I feel like I’m going to blow a turn and end up in Hillsboro.
 You kind of just have to take a leap of faith that yes, this really is the way to the bridge.